raymond-sangalang/Face-Recognition/README.md

 Program:

-        In the program, there are multiple files linked to opencv and harrasscascade, such that these files interact in               computing data collected in a local binary-pattern histogram as the graphs threshold; depicting  the key feautures throughout shadows within the face.
-To include, python's library module Pillow allowed multiples files/Picture to be opened and Pickle created in deserializing and serializing the collections of data inputed in the data structure.
+        - Multiple files linked to opencv and harrasscascade, such that these files interact in
+          computing data collected in a local binary-pattern histogram as the graphs threshold; depicting the key feautures throughout shadows within the face.

+        - Python's library module Pillow allowed multiples files/Picture to be opened and Pickle created in deserializing and serializing the collections of data inputed in the data structure.

   GUI-